aelak/parks-data/README.md

 # National Park Search Engine
-This project hosts a single-page web application that allows users to search, filter, and display national parks data derived from https://data.gov/
+This project hosts a single-page web application that allows users to search, filter, and display national parks data derived from https://data.gov/.

 ## Data Overview
+The available data from source are listed on the left panel on the webpage and are as follows:
+- Category: 40 categories (Arts and Culture, Astronomy ...)
+- Category ID: 40 unique ID for each category (01D717BC-18BB-4FE4-95BA-6B13AD702038 ...)
+- Park Name: 463 parks (Acadia, White Sands ...)
+- Park Code: 464 park codes (not 463 due to 'Natchez Trace' having two Park Codes 'natr' and 'natt')
+- Park Designation: 48 designations (Memorial, National Park, Wild River ...)
+- Park Full Name: 464 parks (not 463 due to 'Natchez Trace' is shortened from two full names 'Natchez Trace National Scenic Trail' and 'Natchez Trace Parkway')
+- Park URL: 464 urls to park website on https://www.nps.gov/
+- States: 110 state(s), including single states (CT) and combinations (CT,GA,MA,MD,ME,NC).

 ## For Users
 ### Feature: